petemmccarthy/CV/README.md

 I also learnt how Software and Web applications should be designed and built in collaboration with the client or with the end user in mind and with bug free, easily maintainable code.

-### Recent code samples
+Some recent code samples are below:-

 ---
 [Bunch] | [Sudoku solver] | [Thermostat]
 :-- |:--|:--
-Makers Academy final project: event-planning application for bringing groups of friends together in a central location. | Test-driven Ruby application that can solve a Sudoku puzzle (W.I.P). | Test-driven Javascript application simulating a basic thermostat functions.
+Makers Academy final project: Rails based event-planning application for bringing groups of friends together in a central location. | Test-driven Ruby application that can solve a Sudoku puzzle (W.I.P). | Test-driven Javascript application simulating a basic thermostat functions.

 Check out more of my code on [Github].

-## Web development
+## Software and Web development

 #### [Makers Academy], London
 **Software development bootcamp: June&mdash;September 2014**